cancerberoSgx/termgui/README.md

  * a xmlish syntax for defining GUI.
   * support function attributes for event handlers

+## Side projects

+ * cli/driver for ruby : for properly testing termgui we need cli-driver for ruby. see probes/stdin.rb for working exec and writing to process stdin async

 ## Notes

 ### html canvas for renderer